ositaka/soul-healing-decapcms/data/page/home.md

     main_menu:
       show: false
       name: Trance Healing with Tiago
-    text: Welcome into a sacred healing with Tiago Araújo, where the gentle art of Trance Healing brings renewal and connection.
-Surrounded by the loving presence of Spirit Guides, this nurturing space radiates divine light, guiding you toward peace, balance, and spiritual harmony.
+    text: "### Welcome into a sacred healing with Tiago Araújo, where the gentle art of Trance Healing brings renewal and connection.
+Surrounded by the loving presence of Spirit Guides, this nurturing space radiates divine light, guiding you toward peace, balance, and spiritual harmony."
     title: Trance Healing with Tiago
   - type: text_image
     section_type: text_image